-Using rideshare companies such as Uber or Lyft has become common for travelers, offering convenience and reasonable upfront price quotes.
+Using rideshare companies like Uber or Lyft has become common for travelers, offering convenience and reasonable upfront price quotes.
 This article will help to give you the basics of the popular two companies, Uber and Lyft.

-Currently, you need to wear a mask while riding in either Uber or Lyft; no mask, no ride, so plan accordingly.
+Currently, you need to wear a face-covering while riding in either Uber or Lyft; no mask, no ride, so plan accordingly.

 What is ridesharing?

 Ridesharing, in a nutshell, is when a company connects a driver with a passenger via an app; for more information, click here.

 How to get started with Uber and Lyft